 You’re starting from scratch

 Developing a whole new website or web application is a challenging process.
 You won’t know if the site will be successful until it’s live and in the world, so creating a separate mobile site or a mobile app in tandem with a website project could be a big waste time and money.
-It’s more efficient to get your new site performing well before you create an additional mobile site or application.
+Beginners can build website with a builder.
+It’s more efficient to get your new site performing well, especially with the assistance of professionals who are adept at custom wordpress website design, before you create an additional mobile site or application.